Partner Hosted Foundational Technical Review

 S3-003 - Implement monitoring and alerting to identify when S3 buckets become public.

-You must have monitoring or alerting in place to identify when S3 buckets become public.
+You must have monitoring and alerting in place to identify when S3 buckets become public.
 Trusted Advisor checks for S3 buckets that have open access permissions.
 Bucket permissions that grant List access to everyone can result in higher than expected charges if objects in the bucket are listed by unintended users at a high frequency.
 Bucket permissions that grant Upload/Delete access to everyone create potential security vulnerabilities by allowing anyone to add, modify, or remove items in a bucket.
 The Trusted Advisor check examines explicit bucket permissions and associated bucket policies that might override the bucket permissions.
 You can also use AWS Config to monitor your S3 buckets for public access.
 For more information on using AWS Config to monitor S3, please take a look at this blog.
-To learn more about FTR S3 bucket access management requirements, watch Baseline Bits 06: S3 Bucket Access Management and Configuration.

-CAA-001 - Use cross-account roles to access to a customer accounts.
+CAA-001 - Use cross-account roles to access customer accounts.

 CAA-007 - Provide guidance or an automated setup mechanism (e.g. AWS CloudFormation template) for creating cross-account role with minimum required privileges.